Is Marijuana Legal in Utah? Here Are the Rules for Weed in the Beehive State

 Where to Buy Recreational Weed in Utah?

-Recreational weed is illegal in Utah, but if you’re visiting or live in the state and have a medical cannabis card, you should see some of the many dispensaries in the state that offer what you need.
+We’ve done our best to clear up the question, is weed legal in Utah (nope, not recreational weed), but if you’re visiting or live in the state and have a medical cannabis card, you should see some of the many dispensaries in the state that offer what you need.
 Check out some of the most reputable dispensaries in the state.

 Cannabist in Utah